robusta-dev/robusta/docs/index.rst

 :ref:`Ready to install Robusta?
 Get started! <Installation Guide>`

-Want a better UI for Kubernetes?
+Want a better frontend for AlertManager?
 Try `the Robusta UI <https://home.robusta.dev/ui/>`_.
-It shows all the data that Robusta automations gather and more.
+It shows alerts, changes to your cluster, and data from Robusta.
+See everything on a single timeline and slice/dice by cluster, microservice, and alert type.

 `Star us on Github to receive updates. <https://github.com/robusta-dev/robusta/>`_